NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-nvaie.rst

 #.
 Refer to :ref:`operator-component-matrix` to identify the recommended driver version that uses the same driver branch, 550, in this case.

 After identifying the correct driver version, refer to :ref:`install-gpu-operator` to install the Operator by using Helm.
-Specify the ``--set version=<supported-version>`` argument to install a supported version of the Operator for your NVIDIA AI Enterprise release.
+Specify the ``--version=<supported-version>`` argument to install a supported version of the Operator for your NVIDIA AI Enterprise release.

 *******************